 ABTA is the UK’s largest travel association, representing travel agents and tour operators that sell £37 billion of holidays and other travel arrangements each year.
 ABTA has been a trusted travel brand for more than 65 years, offering advice and guidance to the travelling public, as well as leading the travel industry in supporting high service standards, working with its members on health and safety, and promoting responsible tourism at home and abroad.
 ABTA has had an arbitration scheme available to resolve consumer disputes with its members for more than 40 years and now contracts with Hunt ADR to provide the service.

 Not all users of the scheme are members of ABTA.
-For example, Love Holidays, On the Beach, Sunshine Holidays and Southall Travel have their own version of the rules and operate outside of ABTA membership.
+For example, Love Holidays, On the Beach and Southall Travel have their own version of the rules and operate outside of ABTA membership.
+If you are in dispute with any holiday company you must complain to them first.
+We will not issue application forms for arbitration, and we cannot get inolved if you have a dispute until you have submitted a properly completed application form, which is issued either by ABTA or by the holiday company.

 Who are CDRL and what is their involvement?